 When your body is unable to digest certain food groups properly, it leads to allergies and intolerance.
 You might be allergic to certain food items like nuts or protein or intolerant to lactosei XA natural sugar present in milk and milk products.
 Sometimes hard to digest for people lacking the lactase enzyme in their bodies. in dairy products or gluten in grains (3).
 According to the American College of Gastroenterology, it is estimated that 15% of adult Caucasians and 85% of adult African Americans are lactose intolerant.
 Lactose intolerance is prevalent among Asian, Hispanic, Native American, and Jewish descents as well (4).This would urge you to make a better-suited food swap for yourself.

 Certain religions are known to prohibit the intake of a particular food group or source ( 5).
 Few are listed below:

 - Mormonism- avoids caffeinated drinks like tea or coffee.

 - Hinduism – mostly prohibits beef.
-A big population sticks to the lacto-vegetarian diet.
+A big population sticks to the lacto-vegetariani XA form of vegetarianism that excludes all animal products and eggs except dairy (like milk, cheese, yogurt, etc.). diet.

 - Buddhism – some sects might mandate strict vegetarianism.